song682/bop-integration-catifized/README.md

-# Biomes O' Plenty Integraton - Catified
+# Biomes O' Plenty Integration—Catified

 A Minecraft 1.7.10 mod for making Biomes O' Plenty work better with other mods, as well as adding some personal tweaks.
 These interactions may be fixed in newer versions of Biomes O' Plenty, but not for 1.7.10.